 Dr. Chris Kuehl

-Prior to starting Armada in 1999, Chris was a professor of economics and finance for 15 years, teaching in the US, Hungary, Russia, Estonia, Singapore and Taiwan.
-He holds advanced degrees in economics, Soviet studies and East Asian studies.
-Chris is the author of Business Intelligence Briefs and Executive Intelligence Briefs, both publications from Armada.
-He is also responsible for the Credit Manager’s Index from NACM and Fabrinomics from the FMA.
+Chris Kuehl was a professor of economics and finance for 15 years, teaching in the United States, Hungary, Russia, Estonia, Singapore, and Taiwan.
+He holds advanced degrees in economics, Soviet studies, and East Asian studies.
+He now is a managing partner in a firm that provides forecasts and strategic guidance for a wide variety of corporate clients around the world.
+He is also the chief economist for several national and international organizations.

 Gary Kunath is the founder and former CEO of the Summit Group.
 He grew the company to a multi-million-dollar global enterprise that was named one of the top sales training companies in the world in the field of value creation by Selling Power magazine.
 Recognized as a thought leader in the area of creating business value, his value-creation approach received the “Innovative Practice of the Year Award” by 3M.
 He was named Businessman of the Year for the United States and was formally recognized for this achievement at a dinner hosted by the president of the United States.
 He is also author of the book, Life … Don’t Miss It.